 While it's incredibly satisfying to sing with a group of talented, committed people, it's just not the same without an audience.
 Getting to share our hard work and passion with our appreciative, generous audience makes all the hours of rehearsal worth it.

 Composer Ola Gjeilo

 recorded at Valpre Chapel, Lyon, France, 20 June 2014

 (posted with permission)

 But we don't just do it for the love of music.
 We also want to highlight and support nonprofit organizations that are making our community a better place.
 So each of our concerts is a benefit show with 100% (that's all of it) going to our selected beneficiary.
 Since we started, ISing has raised $384,370 for nonprofit organizations in the area.

 Every three years the choir goes on an international tour.
 Through touring we get to explore other cultures and musical traditions while sharing ours.
 But perhaps the most important thing that happens on tour is relationships that develop within the choir.
 We learn to not just sing with each other, but for each other.

 ARTISTIC DIRECTOR AND CONDUCTOR

 Stephen Galván has worked in community and church music for 45 years directing choirs of adults, youth, and children.
 He has been leading ISing since 2001 through its transition from an Intel employee club to an incorporated non-profit.
-He is also the Music Director at St. Peter Catholic Church in Portland, Oregon, and serves on the board of the Beaverton Arts Foundation.
+He is also the Music Director at St Barnabas Episcopal Church in Portland, Oregon, and serves on the board of the Beaverton Arts Foundation.

 Thank you to these generous supporters of ISing Choir.